MaxwellLei/GeoTectAI/ReadMe.md

 # Project Description

-This project is based on the MVVM architecture, using WPF development technology, relying on the `.NET7 `framework, which you can download and install via the Releases section next to it, is a project that **predicts the corresponding tectonic environment based on the whole rock geochemical elements of magmatic rocks**.
+This project is based on the MVVM architecture, using WPF development technology, relying on the `.NET7 `framework, which you can download and install via the Releases section next to it, is a project that **predicts the corresponding tectonic setting based on the whole rock geochemical elements of igneous rocks**.

 Thanks to the following project dependency libraries, if you want to compile this project, please install the following library support first.